-The SuperTrend follows the dominant trend until the price closes below (for long trends) or above (for short trends) the indicator.
+The SuperTrend is a technical indicator used by traders and investors to identify the dominant trend.
+It follows the trend until the price closes below the indicator (for long trends) or above the indicator (for short trends).

 What Else Does It Do?

-The indicator only moves in the direction of the trend and it only changes direction on the close (which is why you can sometimes see price spikes through the indicator)
+The SuperTrend indicator only moves in the direction of the trend, and it only changes direction on the close of a bar (which is why you see price spikes through the indicator)